chengtng/project_5/README.md

 [[back to the top]](#table-of-contents) <br>
 Using machine learning model on walking data from GaitRec database, this project aims to infer key features that relates with different walking issues.
 As an extension to domain knowledge, we can use additional features indentified in this project to help suggest affordable wearable sensors that target these key features that can help clinicians monitor the outcomes of treatment. <br>

-The target audience will be general public, carers, phyiso and occupational therapists. <br>
+The target audience will be general public, carers, physio and occupational therapists. <br>

 ## 1.2.
 Background ##
 [[back to the top]](#table-of-contents) <br>